How Sacred lotus Inspired Self-cleaning Surfaces

 The lotus leaf surface is covered with microscopic waxy bumps (papillae) that repel water so effectively that droplets bead up and roll off, carrying dirt particles with them.
 This keeps the leaf clean despite growing in muddy water — a phenomenon called superhydrophobicity.

-In the language of biomimicry, this falls under the Protect › Regulate surface properties category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Regulate surface properties category.

 The Design Principle